 2. Place apple peels and cores into mason jars.

 3. Mix 1/4 honey into 4 cups of water you can use organic cane sugar.
 The sugar completely dissipates during fermentation.

 4. Poor the water and honey mix over peels and cores into mason jars.

 5. Fill to brim.
 Make sure all apple peels and cores are fully sermerged.
 You do not want mold to form.
 You can place a smaller jar over top to keep them pushed down.

 6. Place towel over the jars and place a rubber band around them.

-7. Let sit in a dark cool place from 1 week.
+7. Let sit in a dark cool place for 1 week.